hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 The F360 script in `composer_test` runs regression tests.
 Please take a close look at `sys.path.append()` and `reimport.py` hacks.

-Convenient command launchers for debugging are available.
+Convenient command launchers for debugging are available in `composer_test`.
 See the code.

 `test_generate_route` is quite slow while the VSCode debugger is attached.
 This is due to the behavior of cefpython3 under F360 + VSCode debugger.
 I don't know why.